-From the Trade War to the possibility of co-operation to reduce the tariff and the overall trade liberalisation, there will be implications on overall relations between the EU and US.
-An assessment of the changing US position in the international economy.
-Come and be familiar with possibilities of new emerging trade deals between EU and other countries, and discuss a better position for the UK intrade negotiations post-Brexit.
+The event will focus on how trade relations between the US and the EU will impact the trade war, the possibility of co-operation to reduce tariffs, overall trade liberalization.
+There will also be an assessment of the changing US position in the international economy.
+Come and gain familiarity with the opportunities for new emerging trade deals between the EU and other countries and discuss a better position for UK post-Brexit intra-trade negotiations.

-Dita Charanzová, Member of the European Parliament, Vice-Chair of the Committe on the Internal Market and Consumer Protection (IMCO), ALDE/ANO,
+Dita Charanzová, Member of the European Parliament, Vice-Chair of the Committee on Internal Market and Consumer Protection (IMCO), ALDE / ANO

 Ivan Hodáč, Founder and President of the Aspen Institute Central Europe,

 Petr Zahradník, Member of the European Economic and Social Committee,

 Bruno Lété, Senior Fellow of the German Marshall Fund of the United States.

 The debate will take place on 20th November 2018 in the Prague House (Avenue Palmerston 16, Brussels).
 The debate will be moderated by Jan Macháček, Chairman of the Board of Trustees, Institute for Politics and Society.